spigad/docker-tutorial/docs/dockerfile/exercise.md

 curl localhost:3000
 {"env":"prod"}
 ```
 It works.
 So all is ok.
+!!! tip
+    Remember that the `EXPOSE` instruction does not actually publish the port.
+It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published

 Final step now is about the env variable.
 Can we re-define it when we startup the continer ? yes we can, remember the -e

 ```bash
  docker run -d -p 3000:3000 -e ENVIRONMENT=ciccio mycontainerizedapp